 The Power Rangers story is very simple, it follows five ordinary high school kids with attitude who must become something extraordinary when they learn that their small town of Angel Grove and the world is on the verge of being obliterated by an alien threat.
 Chosen by destiny, our heroes quickly discover that they are the only ones who can save the planet.
 But to do so they will have to band together as the Power Rangers before it is too late i.e. join the Zords and call down the power-sword (turn to the camera, pose and que villain explosion in the background)

-With the first teaser trailer dropping we were shown a few things about the film and story.
-Mainly that Lionsgate have chosen to add filler to a very basic story and will be giving us five backstories for each of the rangers.
-In a nutshell they’re all troubled teens with no real purpose in life until they find some alien stones and get superpowers (kind of feels like the story of Chronicle).
-With this they discover their new abilities, come together, find the command centre and try to stop the villain.
+With the first teaser trailer dropping, we were shown a few things about the film and story.
+Mainly that Lionsgate has chosen to add filler to a very basic story and will be giving us five backstories for each of the rangers.
+In a nutshell, they’re all troubled teens with no real purpose in life until they find some alien stones and get superpowers (kind of feels like the story of Chronicle).
+With this, they discover their new abilities, come together, find the command center and try to stop the villain.
 The trailer is over two minutes long and as a Power Ranger fan it did not excite me, the 30 second TV opening did a better job than this trailer.

-My biggest issue with the trailer is the filler; for one it doesn’t need to be there, how many times do we have to be shown the characters backstory which no one cares about, for a 2-hour movie having 5-character backstory’s will hurt the overall experience for the viewer.
+My biggest issue with the trailer is the filler; for one it doesn’t need to be there, how many times do we have to be shown the character’s backstory which no one cares about, for a 2-hour movie having 5-character backstories will hurt the overall experience for the viewer.
 I know it’s an origin story but everyone knows the story of the Power Rangers any kid from 1993 onwards has seen an episode and knows the what’s going on.
-The second live action TMNT film is the best example of this as they learned what didn’t work in the first one and gave the fans a fun, exciting and nostalgic trill ride for the sequel, but seriously fuck the first film.
+The second live-action TMNT film is the best example of this as they learned what didn’t work in the first one and gave the fans a fun, exciting and nostalgic thrill ride for the sequel, but seriously fuck the first film.

 The question of “tone” was brought to the forefront earlier this year when a mature and violent fan-made short film about the Power Rangers surfaced on the Internet.
 Directed by Joseph Kahn, the violence-filled 14-minute short shows various members of the Rangers team as embittered adults after having spent their youth defending the earth from the alien witch Rita Repulsa.
 To say that the unofficial short film puts a more adult spin on the Power Rangers universe would be an understatement.

-The explicit short film is filled with over-the-top violence and drug use: A coke-snorting Black Ranger cavorts with half-naked models before single handedly killing a group of North Koreans.
-The Pink Ranger is roughly interrogated as other members of the Rangers team are shown being assassinated in various gruesome ways.
-So will the upcoming Power Rangers movie from Lionsgate take any cues from the unauthorised fan-made film?
+The explicit short film is filled with over-the-top violence and drug use: A coke-snorting Black Ranger cavorts with half-naked models before single-handedly killing a group of North Koreans.
+The Pink Ranger is roughly interrogated by other members of the Rangers team are shown being assassinated in various gruesome ways.
+So will the upcoming Power Rangers movie from Lionsgate take any cues from the unauthorized fan-made film?
 Don’t count on it.
 Although many fans embraced the more mature version of the Power Rangers seen in Kahn’s tribute, reactions from the various parties involved in the official movie suggest that the upcoming film will be nowhere near as extreme.

 Saban Brands, the company that holds the rights to the Power Rangers franchise who are working with Lionsgate on the upcoming reboot, already expressed its displeasure with the gory fan film by hitting it with multiple takedown notices at the various websites where it was hosted.
 Although Saban later relented and allowed the film to remain up, it seems clear that at least one of the major parties that will determine the direction of the new movie is not in favour of a darker Power Rangers universe.

 “This is as different as re-imagining as the ‘Batman’ television series as it became the ‘Batman’ movie series.
 You can’t compare those two, and nor can you compare this movie version of the ‘Power Rangers’ to that television series.
-It’s unrecognisable for the most part.
-There are tenets of the folklore that you hold onto for sure, but the inspiration is different, and the sensibility of it, and the approach to the film making is completely different.”
+It’s unrecognizable for the most part.
+There are tenets of the folklore that you hold onto for sure, but the inspiration is different, and the sensibility of it, and the approach to the filmmaking is completely different.”

 The director Dean Israelite’s own comments about the script also suggest that the new film will not attempt to re-imagine the Power Rangers as a group of dark, brooding superheroes.
 “I read the script and was really surprised by it and thought there was a really cool, contemporary, mature but still playful, buoyant and fun take on the material, and was updated in a really interesting way”.